 Here at the Student Loan Sherpa, we are not fans of deferments or forbearances.
 Delaying payment just means the next bill will be even larger due to the extra interest that will accrue.

-In the case of a borrower considering a partial payment in order to a late payment being reported to the credit bureaus, a deferment or forbearance might make sense.
+In the case of a borrower considering a partial payment in order to prevent a late payment from being reported to the credit bureaus, a deferment or forbearance might make sense.
 The problem won’t be solved, but it can avoid a hit to the credit score.

 Borrowers who expect to have no issue making payments in future months might benefit from the deferment option.
 Those that will have the same problem in the future should instead focus on putting together a plan to eliminate the debt long-term.
 This usually requires a lender call and some research.
 It can be frustrating, but delaying the hard talks usually just makes them more difficult.